 Bleeding control

 Management of intraoperative bleeding was also reported as a significant challenge when performing TEES.
 Intraoperative bleeding may impair surgical field clarity and obscure target tissues and this may lead to increased rates of residual cholesteatoma11.
 To manage this, techniques such as hypotensive anesthesia, patient positioning, local vasoconstrictors, and atraumatic surgical techniques have been employed8,11,12.
 In addition, specialized instrument sets have been developed specifically to improve bleeding management in TEES, incorporating a functional tip with a rotatable suction shaft to allow for cutting, dissection or tissue elevation while suctioning3.
 Previous studies have identified management of intraoperative bleeding as a significant challenge faced in TEES 3,4,5,6,12.
 Our study confirms that this is a challenge with a significant degree of need on visual analog scales.
 Interestingly, despite that fact specialized TEES instrument sets are specifically designed to address this challenge, the degree of need for surgeons who used specialized TEES instrument sets was not significantly different from surgeons who did not.
-The majority of qualitative comments also reported that an instrument combining suction with anfunctionality, such as dissecting, cauterizing or reaching deeper into the ear, would be beneficial for TEES.
+The majority of qualitative comments also reported that an instrument combining suction with an additional functionality, such as dissecting, cauterizing or reaching deeper into the ear, would be beneficial for TEES.

 Endoscope technology